pmean/build-website/text/99/all.md

 surgery group. **So a two-sided p-value for this data would be 2/70 = 0.029**.

-Let\'s consider a different experiment, where we measured thyroid levels in six mice, before and after removing the thyroid gland. **All six mice had lower levels of thyroid hormone after surgery**.
+Let's consider a different experiment, where we measured thyroid levels in six mice, before and after removing the thyroid gland. **All six mice had lower levels of thyroid hormone after surgery**.